How to buy stocks and shares in the UK

 Get expert financial advice

-While trading stocks and shares does carry a degree of risk, investing in them can be beneficial, especially if you invest in a company with a strong performance history.
+While trading stocks and shares does carry a degree of risk, investing in them can be beneficial, especially if you invest in good-quality companies and take the time to do your own research on them.

-When the company whose shares you bought performs well and generates strong profit margins, your shares may increase in value, enabling you to sell them at a higher price than you bought them for and make a profit as a result.
+If these companies deliver strong profit growth, your shares may increase in value, enabling you to sell them at a higher price than you bought them for and make a profit as a result.

 By speaking with a financial adviser, you can make sure you are investing your money safely and smartly in stocks and shares that are most likely to produce significant returns.